- Airport planning

 The amendments streamline certain administrative arrangements relating to master plans (MPs) and major development plans (MDPs) to offer a more flexible, proportionate, efficiency-based regulatory approach.

-- Airports Amendment Act 2018 Guidelines – issued October 2018
+- Airports Amendment Act 2018 Guidelines—issued October 2018

 Airport planning

-All leased federal airports (except for Tennant Creek and Mount Isa) are subject to a planning framework in the Airports Act 1996 (the Airports Act).
-As part of the planning framework, airports are required to prepare a Master Plan that incorporates an Environment Strategy.
-The Master Plan is a 20 year strategic vision for the airport site which is renewed every five years.
-The Master Plan includes future land uses, types of permitted development, and noise and environmental impacts.
-The Environment Strategy sets out the airport's strategy to manage environmental issues within a 5 year period and beyond.
-It is the basis on which the Commonwealth measures the environmental performance of airports and the document by which airport tenants will determine their environmental responsibilities.
+As part of the planning framework, airports are required to prepare a Master Plan that incorporates an Airport Environment Strategy.
+The Master Plan is a 20-year strategic vision for the airport site which is renewed on a five-yearly or eight-yearly cycle, depending on the airport.
+The Master Plan outlines a variety of matters, including future land uses, types of permitted development, and noise and environmental impacts.

-As part of the Master Planning process, an Australian Noise Exposure Forecast (ANEF) must be prepared for leased federal airports.
-Under the Airports Act these ANEFs are required to be endorsed in a ‘manner’ approved by the Minister.
-The current “manner of endorsement” was approved in April 2017.
+As part of the master planning process, an Australian Noise Exposure Forecast (ANEF) must be prepared for leased federal airports.
+The ANEF is submitted to the Minister alongside the Draft Master Plan.
+Under the Airports Act 1996, these ANEFs are required to be endorsed in a 'manner' approved by the Minister.
+The current "manner of endorsement" was approved in April 2017.

-Airport Master Plans
+Airport Master Plans (Airports Amendment Act 2010)

 Airports Major Development Plans

 The Airports (Major Airport Developments) Determination 2021, which came into force in March 2021, provides clarity around what costs of construction are included and excluded in the monetary threshold.
-All airport developments must be consistent with approved Master Plans for each airport.

 Airport consultation and community engagement